 The Headset Spkr menu option is used to control the headset detection functions: auto-transfer, which is used to detect if a headset is present and mode, which determines when and where audio is heard.
-Also from this menu, the Main shaft encoder is defined how to control the front and rear channels define how the Main shaft encoder controls the volume for the front and rear channels.
+Also from this menu, the Main shaft encoder is defined how to control the left and right speakers.